The Most Popular Responses to “How Would You Describe Your Meetings?

 Every once in a while, I get a response like positive, informative, or necessary.
 However, usually the other participants gang-up against the person very quickly.

 Most people believe that business meetings are necessary evils, and in many cases, they are.
 But one of the most important things we can remember about business meetings is to NOT have one unless it is absolutely necessary.
 When your employees and coworkers are in staff meetings, they are not producing.
 Nothing is ever produced until after the meeting is over.
-My first advice to people who want to make meetings more effective is to have fewer of them.
+The best way to make meetings more effective is to have fewer of them.

 Years ago, I made this statement in a class, and a young lady in the front row raised her hand.
 “That sounds really good, but what happens if your job is to go to meetings?”

-I was intrigued, so I asked her to tell me more.
+She intrigued me with the question.
+So I asked her to tell me more.
 She was a personal assistant to a manager of a Fortune 500 company.
 Her boss hired her to attend the meetings for him.
-Apparently, he was being asked to attend so many meetings that he had no time to get his job done.
+Apparently, his coworkers required him to attend so many meetings that he had no time to get his job done.
 So, he hired her to go instead.

 After class, she and I sat down and went over her schedule for the previous week.
 We identified 32-hours of wasted meeting time.
 These were meetings that neither she nor her boss actually needed to attend.
-He was not involved in any of the decision-making processes, and he was not responsible for the results of the teams.
+He was not involved in making any important decisions, and he was not responsible for the results of the teams.
 Both of them stopped going.
 Three weeks later, I asked her what happened.
 She said, “Nothing.
 I’m not sure anyone even noticed.”

-Granted, this is an extreme case, but there are probably hours in each of our weeks that are wasted by ineffective meetings.
+Granted, this is an extreme case, but there are probably hours in each of our weeks that are wasted by daily and weekly meetings.

 The tips below are strategies that I have collected over the years from class members who swear by their effectiveness.
 I hope they work for you as well.

-Outline ahead of time what points will be covered in the meeting.
+In advance of the meeting, outline ahead of time the key points you will cover in the meeting.
 Write it out, and distribute it to participants well ahead of the meeting.
-This will help avoid the “chasing of rabbits,” and help participants be more prepared for the meeting.
+This will help avoid the “chasing of rabbits,” and help the entire team be more prepared for the meeting.

-For instance, one of my instructors recently taught a virtual team building activity.
+For instance, one of my instructors recently taught a virtual team building activity for remote employees.
 I happened to be at the office, and my phone suddenly flashed a notification, “Amy Maybury is Live.”
 She had started a Facebook live broadcast while she was actually teaching the activity.
 The people in the event were having a blast and were playing along by letting her interview them.
 It was really cute and great marketing to boot.

 So, after she wrapped up the event, I reached out to her.
 I asked if she might be willing to let the other instructors know what she had done and how she got such cooperation from the group.
-She enthusiastically agreed, so I added it to my agenda for the next team meeting.
+She enthusiastically agreed, so I added it as an agenda topic for the next team meeting.

-This sounds very elementary, but you’d be surprised by the number of people who take the time to create an agenda and then totally disregard the agenda during the meeting.
+This sounds very elementary.
+But you’d be surprised by the number of people who take the time to create an effective team meeting agenda, and then totally disregard the agenda items during the meeting.
+They forget the entire purpose of the meeting!

 Treat your agenda like the map app on your phone.
 If you make a wrong turn in your car, your app will give you a route to get back on track.
-Your agenda can do this for your meetings.
+Your agenda can do this to ensure you have productive meetings.

 Ask yourself, “What are the three most important things we need to cover in the meeting?”
-Limit the agenda to these three points.
+Limit the agenda to these three action items.
 The rest of the things you wanted to cover, by definition, weren’t really that important anyway, so why waste everyone’s time?

 I got invited to a Rotary Club meeting a few weeks ago just before the November election.
 This was an evening meeting, and a student organization had brought pizza to sell as a fundraiser.
-Yup, I’m all about helping the kids, so I totally did my part.
+Yup, I’m all about helping the kids, so I totally did my part in helping them with the pizza.
 Seriously, though, I really was happy to come support the community and network with a few community leaders.
 However, the president of the club had a list of items to cover.
 The list was pretty long.
 After the third one, I pretty much checked out.

 After about 20 minutes of rambling from one point to the next, he started introducing the politicians in the room.
 Each one got to stand up and thank the crowd for their support.
 (There were about six of them.)
-The combination of the long list of items and the long list of politicians was too much.
+The combination of the long list of items, no open discussion, and the long list of politicians was too much for a single meeting.
 Many of us in the audience were squirming in our seats.

+An easy way to make your meeting more effective is through time management.
 I would suggest setting the time limit for the meeting to be no longer than 30-minutes.
-In future meetings, shorten the time by five minutes until the time limit is 15-minutes or less.
-The leader of the meeting will become much more efficient, and the participants will become much more focused as well.
+Then, next time, shorten the time by five minutes until the time limit is 15-minutes or less.
+With less time to work with, the meeting leader will become much more efficient, they’ll keep the discussion on the right track, and the participants will become much more focused as well.

 When the time limit is up, end the meeting.